Dark Mode Not Working in Windows 10—What to Do

 Dark themes seem to be a major hit for most popular apps these days.
 Recently, Windows 10 jumped on the bandwagon and released Dark mode, primarily for its File Explorer.

 Since the theme is still relatively new, you may encounter some issues while using it.
 Rebooting your drive should usually solve the problem.
 However, if the problem persists, you may have to manually fix it.

 There are four methods that should make Dark mode work again, and this article will guide you through all the necessary steps.

 Update Your Windows

 Even if you have the latest Windows update, that doesn’t mean that everything went smoothly when you installed it.
 In some cases, Windows doesn’t update properly.
 That may cause minor, sometimes unnoticeable glitches.
 If your Dark Mode doesn’t work or is missing completely, this may be the case.

 To check for updates, you should:

-- Open the ‘Start’ menu on the top-left of the screen.
+- Open the ‘Start’ menu on the bottom-left of the screen.

 - Start typing ‘Windows Update’ until the icon appears.

 - Click on the Windows Update settings icon.